suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Deploy.NuGet.TargetFeed.Test1

 The target NuGet feed to use when deploying NuGet packages to the Test1 stack.
 This value is used when `pipelineOperations` contains **DeployNuGet**.
+Valid options are AzureArtifacts, github.com, or nuget.org.

 ### Carpenter.Deploy.NuGet.TargetFeed.Test2

 The target NuGet feed to use when deploying NuGet packages to the Test2 stack.
 This value is used when `pipelineOperations` contains **DeployNuGet**.
+Valid options are AzureArtifacts, github.com, or nuget.org.

 ### Carpenter.Deploy.NuGet.TargetFeed.Stage

 The target NuGet feed to use when deploying NuGet packages to the Stage stack.
 This value is used when `pipelineOperations` contains **DeployNuGet**.
+Valid options are AzureArtifacts, github.com, or nuget.org.

 ### Carpenter.Deploy.NuGet.TargetFeed.Prod

 The target NuGet feed to use when deploying NuGet packages to the Prod stack.
 This value is used when `pipelineOperations` contains **DeployNuGet**.
+Valid options are AzureArtifacts, github.com, or nuget.org.

-### Carpenter.NuGet.Quality
+### Carpenter.NuGet.Quality (updateNuGetQuality)

 Comma separated list of stacks update quality should execute for.
 Updates the described quality of a NuGet package using the Artifact views.
-This value is set by the `updateNuGetQuality` parameter.
+This value is set by the `updateNuGetQuality` parameter if `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Feed

 The Azure DevOps Artifact NuGet package feed to use when updating quality.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Dev

 The target quality when updating quality on the Developer stack.
-This value is set by the `nuGetQualityDev` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Test1

 The target quality when updating quality on the Test 1 stack.
-This value is set by the `nuGetQualityTest1` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Test2

 The target quality when updating quality on the Test 2 stack.
-This value is set by the `nuGetQualityTest2` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Stage

 The target quality when updating quality on the Staging stack.
-This value is set by the `nuGetQualityStage` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

 ### Carpenter.NuGet.Quality.Prod

 The target quality when updating quality on the Production stack.
-This value is set by the `nuGetQualityProd` parameter.
+This value is used when `pipelineOperations` contains **UpdateNuGetQuality**.

+## Integrations

-### Carpenter.GitHub.ServiceConnection
+### Carpenter.GitHub.ServiceConnection (gitHubServiceConnection)

 The service connection to use when executing GitHub tasks.
-This value is set byt the `gitHubServiceConnection` parameter.

-### Carpenter.Git.AddTagOnDevMain (addGitTagOnDevMain)

-If true, git sources are tagged with the build number on Developer Finalize against the main branch.
-This value is set by the `addGitTagOnDevMain` parameter.
-The default value is **false**.

-### Carpenter.GitHub.ReleaseOnProd (addGitHubReleaseOnProd)

-If true, a GitHub release is created during the Production Finalize.
-This value is set by the `addGitHubReleaseOnProd` parameter.
-The default value is **false**.
+This value is set by the `gitHubServiceConnection` parameter when `pipelineOperations` contains **AddGitHubRelease**.